Poa cookii: Distribution and habitat

 The grass is found on the Prince Edward, Crozet, Heard and Kerguelen Islands of the southern Indian Ocean, as well as on Australia's Macquarie Island.
 On Heard it occupies moist and sandy areas along the shore and on peat flats with the cushion plant Azorella selago.
 On Macquarie it grows on rocky areas along the coast up to 200 m above sea level, on flats and slopes on wet peat and along the edges of creeks, often flourishing in the nutrient-rich soil near penguin colonies where it has a competitive advantage over the dominant Poa foliosa.
+On the Prince Edward Islands Poa cookii is eaten by caterpillars of the native moth Embryonopsis halticella.
 On Macquarie it has been severely affected by rabbit grazing.